xDroni/TS3-Music-Bot/README.md

 npm install
 ```
 ### Step 3
-- Copy your API keys to the appropriate files in the secrets folder
+- Copy your API keys to the config.json file
 ### Step 4
 - Launch your TeamSpeak3 Client and connect to the server